A regenerative world

 Constructed in 1928 and designated as a historic landmark, the Power House that once provided coal-fired steam to dozens of downtown St. Louis buildings is now our state-of-the-edge workplace.
 Learn more about how we preserved the building's historic features while infusing it with modern touches.

-The American Reduction Act is set to cut carbon emissions by about 1 billion metric tons by 2030, driving down emissions by about 42 percent from 2005 levels.
+The Inflation Reduction Act is set to cut carbon emissions by about 1 billion metric tons by 2030, driving down emissions by about 42 percent from 2005 levels.